 The mission of the Clinton Global Initiative (CGI) is to turn ideas into action.

 Established in 2005 by President Bill Clinton, the Clinton Global Initiative (CGI), an initiative of the Clinton Foundation, convenes global leaders to create and implement innovative solutions to the world's most pressing challenges.
-CGI Annual Meetings have brought together more than 150 heads of state, 20 Nobel Prize laureates, and hundreds of leading CEOs, heads of foundations and NGOs, major philanthropists, and members of the media.
-To date CGI members have made nearly 2,500 commitments, which are already improving the lives of more than 430 million people in over 180 countries.
-When fully funded and implemented, these commitments will be valued at $87.9 billion.
+CGI Annual Meetings have brought together 180 heads of state, 20 Nobel Prize laureates, and hundreds of leading CEOs, heads of foundations and NGOs, major philanthropists, and members of the media.
+To date, CGI members have made more than 2,500 commitments, which are already improving the lives of more than 430 million people in over 180 countries.
+When fully funded and implemented, these commitments will be valued at $88 billion.

-The CGI Annual Meeting is held each September in New York City.
+The 2014 CGI Annual Meeting will be held from September 22-24 in New York City.
 CGI also convenes CGI America, a meeting devoted to economic recovery and job creation in the United States, and CGI University (CGI U), which hosts an annual meeting for undergraduate and graduate students who are developing commitments in their communities and around the world.